The Girl Project- Period Empowerment

 Unhygienic materials used for menstruation, Myths, stigma, and harmful gender norms around menstruation exacerbate the difficulties for girls and women across the world.

 The main aim of The Girl Project is to sustainably address the Period Poverty situation we currently face in Ghana.
-We do this by providing underprivileged school girls with free reusable sanitary pads that last them for 2 years plus.
+We do this by providing underprivileged schoolgirls with free DIGNITY KITS that last them for 12 months plus.

 Together with local government schools we train and educate girls about menstrual hygiene and talk about them in a shame-free way.

 We also distribute menstrual hygiene materials in schools and teach girls how to manage their periods so they feel confident and stay in school.